MelodicDrumstep/scx/scheds/rust/scx_rusty/README.md

 as well as how `scx_rusty` should partition the system into scheduling domains, can be tuned to achieve the optimal configuration for any given system or workload.

+## Task Types via Shared Memory

+`scx_rusty` can read task-type assignments from a shared memory file when it starts.
+Provide a path (for example one under `/dev/shm`) via `--task-type-shm <PATH>`.
+The file must contain whitespace-separated `PID TYPE` pairs per line, where `TYPE` is either `LC` (latency critical) or `BE` (best-effort).
+Lines beginning with `#` or blank lines are ignored.
+When a task that is tagged as `BE` becomes runnable, the in-kernel scheduler gives it a 0.5% chance of being enqueued rather than directly dispatched to a CPU, which lets latency-critical work run first.

 ## Production Ready?

 Yes.
 If tuned correctly, `scx_rusty` should be performant across various CPU